6.4 Group Management

 It's important to know that, when creating groups, you cannot apply less inclusive rights to a specific member of the group.

-This means that if I give a group read/edit privileges, but I want a specific member of the group to have read-only rights, I will not be able to arrange this.
-The more inclusive read/edit rights win over the less inclusive read-only rights.
+This means that if I give a group read privileges, but I want a specific member of the group to have no rights, I will not be able to arrange this.
+However, I can give this group member edit rights.
+The more inclusive rights win over the less inclusive rights.

 Make sure when you create a group, you are prepared for every member of that group to have the rights you give it.
-You will not be able to restrict or add to the rights of a specific group member further.
+You will not be able to restrict the rights of a specific group member further.